-The BAS lab examines how humans control movements and learn movement skills.
-Our research uses a multidisciplinary combination of behavioural experiments, non-invasive brain stimulation, and neuroimaging techniques.
+The Brain, Action, and Skill (BAS) Laboratory examines how humans control movements and learn motor skills.
+Our research uses a multidisciplinary combination of non-invasive brain stimulation, neuroimaging, computational modeling, and behavioural experiments.

 Topics of particular interest to the lab include:

 - How we learn and automate movements through extensive practice